SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Introduction

 \subsubsection{Speculative execution semantics and Non-interference}

-Speculative execution semantics are an extension of leakage semantics for speculation.
-The achievement of leakage semantics is to incorporate a model of attacker observed leakage into the semantics.
-The constant-time model for side-channel leakage (without speculation) exposes memory accesses and program counter as observations to the attacker \parencite{bartheSystemlevelNoninterferenceConstanttime2014}.
-Transitions in leakage semantics are of the form $\statec \xrarrow{\leak}{} \stated$.
-They prompt a transition from $\statec$ to $\stated$ while capturing effects on the micro-architectural state in the \emph{leakage observation} $\leak$.
-Side-channel security can now be stated as a property of the program's leakage semantics.
-For that, a relation on initial states is necessary that identifies states as different only wrt.\ sensible data.
-The property is non-interference, which states that the sequence of leakages observed when executing from $\statec_1$ is equal to the sequence of leakages observed when executing from $\statec_2$.
-Non-interference makes it impossible for leakages to depend on sensible data in any way.
+Speculative execution semantics extend leakage semantics by speculation.
+The achievement of leakage semantics is to incorporate a model leakage observable to the attacker in the semantics.
+The observable side-channel leakage depends on the leakage model.
+Common is the constant-time model which exposes the addresses of memory accesses and the program counter as leakage to the attacker \parencite{bartheSystemlevelNoninterferenceConstanttime2014,guarnieriHardwareSoftwareContractsSecure2021}.
+Transitions in leakage semantics (without speculation) are of the form $\statec \xrarrow{\leak}{} \stated$.
+They prompt a transition from $\statec$ to $\stated$ while capturing attacker-visible effects on the micro-architectural state in the \emph{leakage observation} $\leak$.
+Side-channel security can now be formulated as a property on the program's leakage semantics.
+For that, a relation declares initial states as indistinguishable to the attacker when they differ only w.r.t.\ sensitive data unknown to the attacker.
+The property is non-interference, which requires that the executions from indistinguishable initial states produce equal leakages.
+Non-interference guarantees side-channel security: leakages cannot depend on sensitive data in any way.
+Without speculation, the running example \Cref{code:specv1} satisfies non-interference under the constant-time leakage model: The control flow is not dependent on the secret $\makevar{sec}$ and the addresses of memory accesses (\Cref{line:spill,line:for_body,line:fill}) are independent as well.